raspberrypi/documentation/raspbian/applications/camera.md

 --timeout,	-t		Time before the camera takes picture and shuts down
 ```

 The program will run for this length of time, then take the capture (if output is specified).
-If not specified, this is set to 5 seconds.
+If not specified, this is set to five seconds.

 ```
 --timelapse,	-tl		time-lapse mode
 ```

 The specific value is the time between shots in milliseconds.
 Note that you should specify `%04d` at the point in the filename where you want a frame count number to appear.
-So, for example, the code below will produce a capture every 2 seconds, over a total period of 30s, named `image0001.jpg`, `image0002.jpg` and so on, through to `image0015.jpg`.
+So, for example, the code below will produce a capture every two seconds, over a total period of 30 seconds, named `image0001.jpg`, `image0002.jpg` and so on, through to `image0015.jpg`.

 ```
 -t 30000 -tl 2000 -o image%04d.jpg
 ```

-Note that the `%04d` indicates a 4-digit number, with leading zeroes added to make the required number of digits.
-So, for example,  `%08d` would result in an 8-digit number.
+Note that the `%04d` indicates a four-digit number, with leading zeroes added to make the required number of digits.
+So, for example,  `%08d` would result in an eight-digit number.

 If a time-lapse value of 0 is entered, the application will take pictures as fast as possible.
-Note that there's an minimum enforced pause of 30ms between captures to ensure that exposure calculations can be made.
+Note that there's an minimum enforced pause of 30 ms between captures to ensure that exposure calculations can be made.

 ```
 --thumb,	-th		Set thumbnail parameters (x:y:quality)
 ```

 Allows specification of the thumbnail image inserted into the JPEG file.
-If not specified, defaults are a size of 64x48 at quality 35.
+If not specified, defaults are a size of 64 × 48 at quality 35.

 if `--thumb none` is specified, no thumbnail information will be placed in the file.
 This reduces the file size slightly.